Docker Default Networking 101

 In the preceding diagram, veth Eth0 is in the container namespace, and the corresponding vethxxxx is in the docker0 namespace.
 Linux namespaces provide that network isolation.
 The veths is like a pipe – what goes in one end must come out the other.

 The default operation allows containers to ping each other and access external devices.
 Docker defaults don’t give the container a public IP address, so the docker0 bridge acts like a residential router for external access.
-The port mapping and NAT process has been used for external access, i.e., the hosts IP tables port masquerade ( aka performs Source NAT ).
+The port mapping and NAT process has been used for external access, i.e., the host IP tables port masquerade ( aka performs Source NAT ).

 Docker Flags